-- SOR II formally supported the implementation of adolescent treatment through the "ROAR" program, but it closed July 2022 due to lack of admissions.
-This program faced issues related to referrals and appropriate assessments to treatment for this age group (youth under 18). - Providers stated that participants were unable to continue MOUD treatment services post release from incarceration due to the lack of housing that allowed them to participate in MOUD services. - From UAMS: Implementation of SAMHSA's new GPRA tool has caused adjustments and retraining on the part of many provider organizations.
-There has also been confusion as to how to process clients who are active when one grant closes out and the other opens.
-The requirement to perform a discharge assessment, an administrative discharge, and then reentering the initial information collected at intake back into the system is incredibly time consuming.
-The statutory Legislative review/approval requirements and subsequent agency-level procurement processes are an unavoidable delay in getting the contracts executed. - ACC staff reported that they are experiencing a financial barrier to fund staff, medication, and service expansion to include transportation and housing support.
-They also reported that stigma and misunderstanding the usefulness of MOUD wrap around support for the justice-involved population continue to effect outcomes for financial gains and administrative support for the programs across the state.
+- Providers stated that participants were unable to continue MOUD treatment services post release from jail because of the lack of housing that allowed them to be on MOUD. - ACC staff reported that they are experiencing a financial barrier to fund staff, medication, and service expansion to include transportation and housing support.
+They also reported that stigma and misunderstanding the usefulness of MOUD wrap around support for the justice-involved population continue to effective outcomes for financial gains and administrative support for the programs across the state.
 There are several barriers related to providing services to the reentry population due to systemic challenges including access to services, enrollment into insurance/state funded programs, and agency buy-in.